Skip to main content

 Flower Description

-white; tiny petalless flowers of exposed stamens only; dense cylindrical spike 1–3 inches on slender naked stem
+White, tiny petalless flowers consisting only of exposed stamens; densely packed in a cylindrical spike 1-3 inches (2.5-7.5 cm) on a slender naked stem held above the foliage; April-June

 Foliage Description